 - Town centre to Frankton Corridor - A liveable, thriving and authentically New Zealand town centre.
-Requires working in partnership to realise the benefits of the investment in public transport occurring along this corridor. - Five Mile Urban Corridor A mixed use, high-density, multimodal urban corridor.
-Requires working in partnership to deliver the integrated transport and urban development outcomes in the Frankton Masterplan. - 3.
-Ladies Mile A new transitoriented neighbourhood offering new housing choices.
+Requires working in partnership to realise the benefits of the investment in public transport occurring along this corridor. - 2.
+Five Mile Urban Corridor A mixed use, high-density, multimodal urban corridor.
+Requires working in partnership to deliver the integrated transport and urban development outcomes in the Frankton Masterplan. - Ladies Mile A new transitoriented neighbourhood offering new housing choices.
 Requires working in partnership to deliver a public transport solution that will unlock the potential of this site.

-4. Southern Transit Corridor - A string of mixed-use centres along on a new frequent public transport route.
-Requires working in partnership to deliver a high-quality public transport solution and enabling infrastructure while recognising and appropriately managing the cultural values of the Tititea wāhi tupuna.
+- 4. Southern Transit Corridor A string of mixed-use centres along on a new frequent public transport route.
+Requires working in partnership to deliver a high-quality public transport solution and enabling infrastructure while recognising and appropriately managing the cultural values of the Tititea wāhi tupuna. - 5.
+Southern Wānaka A new local centre offering increased housing choice and access to local services and jobs.
+Requires working in partnership to deliver an integrated transport and urban development outcome. - 6.

-- Hāwea A self-sufficient community with a variety of housing.
-Requires working in partnership on a public transport solution for the Upper Clutha and community infrastructure to ensure sustainable growth in Hāwea. - 6.
 Wānaka Town Centre Three Parks Corridor - a mixed use, high density corridor providing new housing choices.
 Requires working in partnership to deliver an integrated transport, urban development and housing outcome along this strategically important corridor.